BeamMP/BeamMP-Server/README.md

 Other Linux distros: `liblua` of *some kind*.

 Windows: No libraries.

-### How to build

-On Windows, use git-bash for these commands.
-On Linux, these should work in your shell.

-1. Make sure you have all [prerequisites](#prerequisites) installed
-2. Clone the repository in a location of your choice with `git clone https://github.com/BeamMP/BeamMP-Server` .
-3. Change into the BeamMP-Server directory by running `cd BeamMP-Server`.
-4. Checkout the branch or tag of the release you want to compile, for example `git checkout tags/v3.0.2` for version 3.0.2.
-You can find the latest version [here](https://github.com/BeamMP/BeamMP-Server/tags).
-6. Run `cmake . -DCMAKE_BUILD_TYPE=Release` (with `.`).
-This may take some time, and will update all submodules and prepare the build.
-7. Run `make -j` .
-This step will take some time and will use a lot of CPU and RAM.
-Remove the `-j` if you run out of memory. *If you change something in the source code, you only have to re-run this step.*
-8. You now have a `BeamMP-Server` file in your directory, which is executable with `./BeamMP-Server` (`.\BeamMP-Server.exe` for windows).
-Follow the (Windows or Linux, doesnt matter) instructions on the [wiki](https://wiki.beammp.com/en/home/server-installation) for further setup after installation (which we just did), such as port-forwarding and getting a key to actually run the server.

-*tip: to run the server in the background, simply (in bash, zsh, etc) run:* `nohup ./BeamMP-Server &`*.*

 ## Support
 The BeamMP project is supported by community donations via our [Patreon](https://www.patreon.com/BeamMP).
 This brings perks such as Patreon-only channels on our Discord, early access to new updates, and more server keys.